 Since it's mid-summer in South Louisiana, expect hot temperatures and high humidity.
 The course will be a two mile loop consisting primarily of single and double track trails.
 There will be one fully stocked aid station at the start/finish pavilion with ice water, coke, mountain dew, ginger ale and traditional aid station food items.
 Heed sports drink will also be available, courtesy of Hammer Nutrition.
 Blister and chaffing protection products will be on hand courtesy of Trail Toes.

 Runners that register more than two weeks prior to race date will receive a high quality cotton blend t-shirt.
 To receive the T-Shirt you must register no later than June 30, 2016.
+Runners that complete 32 or more miles will receive a diner quality LUR Mug.
 The registration fee is nonrefundable.

 This race is perfect for any runner that wants to acquire night time trail running experience.
 We will start running precisely at dusk, 8:02 p.m., on July 16 and run until dawn, 5:59:59 a.m., the following morning.
 You will have ten hours to run as many miles as you want or as many miles as you can.
 But, be warned, any miles ran during a lap that is completed after the clock hits 6:00 a.m. on July 17 will NOT be counted.

 Don't worry about getting lost in the dark.
 It will not happen.
 The course will be well marked (excessively marked may be more correct) with flags containing DOTD approved reflective tape and will be like running down an airport runway at night.